colinmichaellynch/AMEquivalency/README.md

 # AMEquivalency

-R package used to determine equivalency between reference and candidate process
+R package used to determine equivalency between reference and candidate process.
+A big thank you to Cesar Gomez Guillen (https://github.com/cfgomezguil) for helping to optimize this code.

 ## How to install